Fashion Atelier BA (Hons)

 The shoulder line and the armhole are vital focus areas for silhouette and creative cut.
 In this unit you'll explore the range of developments within the sleeve area of creative cut, with in-depth focus on both the set of the armhole and the shaping of the sleeve itself.
 Collars and cuffs will also feature as an area of focus, where pattern drafting and modeling techniques will be taught and applied to a range of styles.
 This unit is also about teamwork and you will work in small groups to produce and promote your skills across a range of final garments.

-Occasion wear dresses for events such as for a reception, party, through to a full gala ball gown or red carpet award dress requires two very specific creative cutting areas of expertise and a specialist series of techniques.
-In this dress unit we will focus on the fitted and strapless boned bodice.
+Contour and structure are key aspects in the successful creation of an evening dress, through an understanding of construction methods in relation to the silhouette.
+Occasion wear dresses for events such as a reception, party, through to a full gala ball gown or red carpet award dress, requires two very specific creative cutting areas of expertise and a specialist series of techniques.
+In this unit we will focus on the fitted and strapless boned bodice.

 The Tailoring Atelier: Craft and Heritage